tyasu/bchain-test/README.md

-#something on IBM Block chain
+#Something on IBM Block Chain

 not working yet.